posva/vue-router-mock/README.md

 ### Simulating a navigation guard

-By default, all navigation guards are ignored so that you can simulate the return of the next guard by using `setNextGuardReturn()`:
+By default, **all navigation guards are ignored** so that you can simulate the return of the next guard by using `setNextGuardReturn()` without depending on existing ones:

 ```js
 // simulate a navigation guard that returns false